 Welcome

-I am professor of computer science at King’s College London in the UK.
-I am also a Fellow of the British Computer Society and a former Turing Fellow.
+I am professor of computer science at King’s College London in the United Kingdom.
+I am also a Fellow of the British Computer Society and of Royal Society of Arts, as well as a Hans Fischer Senior Fellow.

 I have a doctoral degree in computer science (Dr. rer. nat.) from the Free University of Berlin and a diploma in computer science (Dipl.
 Inform.) from the Technical University of Munich.
 Before joining King’s in 2020, I held positions at Southampton, as well as in Germany and Austria.

 My research is at the intersection between AI and social computing.
-It helps designers understand how to build socio-technical systems that combine machine algorithms with human, social, and crowdsourcing capabilities.
-Recently, I’ve been looking at several classes of online systems that are set up for engagement at scale: citizen-science platforms like the Zooniverse and Eyewire; participatory sensing apps creating added value through ingenious mixes of data and crowd contributions; and universal knowledge bases like Dbpedia and Wikidata.
+I study and build digital systems that combine data and algorithms with human and social capabilities.
+I have always been fascinated by collective and hybrid intelligence systems as a means to tackle some of most important challenges of our times, whether that’s in the form of citizen-science platforms like the Zooniverse and Eyewire; participatory-sensing apps that create added value through ingenious mixes of data and crowd contributions; universal knowledge bases like Dbpedia and Wikidata; or open-innovation ecosystems for data and AI.

-I had the chance to work in over thirty European and national research projects, often in collaboration with researchers and industry from other countries.
-My personal highlights in this journey are INSEMTIVES (EU FP7), RENDER (EU FP7) and QROWD (EU H2020).
-All three have several common features – they look at the web or analogous large, decentralised systems as socio-technical constructs, which require an understanding and appreciation of the experiences and motivations of their users, and consider user incentives, in addition to sophisticated technologies, to realise their functionality.
-For example, in QROWD, which finished late 2019, we built a hybrid, crowd-computer architecture for smart transport, which enables apps and services for traffic management, navigation and parking.
-In the same space, I have had the pleasure to contribute to SOCIAM, a large UK grant studying the design and evolution of social machines, including citizen-science platforms, online communities and social networks.
-As a scientist I found citizen science a fascinating application of hybrid, collective intelligence: in ACTION, I worked with 15 citizen-science communities around Europe fight pollution, and since last year, we’ve scaled that model of engagement to more than a hundred initiatives in Impetus.
+I had the chance to lead 16 research and innovation projects and work on 28 more, often in collaboration with researchers and industry from all over the world.
+My personal highlights in this journey are INSEMTIVES, RENDER, QROWD, and MediaFutures.
+These projects have a lot in common – they look at the web or adjacent large, decentralised systems as sociotechnical artifacts, which require an understanding and appreciation of the experiences, motivations, and incentives of their users, in addition to sophisticated technologies, to deliver value.
+For example, in QROWD, I led a team that built a hybrid, crowd-AI architecture for smart transport, which enables apps and services for traffic management, navigation and, parking.
+In the same space, I contributed to SOCIAM, a large UK programme studying the design and evolution of social machines, including citizen-science platforms, online communities, and social networks.
+As a scientist, I have always found citizen science a fascinating application of hybrid and collective intelligence: in ACTION, my lab worked with 16 citizen-science communities around Europe fight pollution, and we’ve scaled that model of engagement to more than 125 initiatives to date in the programme Impetus.

-I have been part of many amazing initiatives of the scientific community – I served as chair and programme chair of the European and International Semantic Web Conference series, the European Data Forum, the European Semantic Technologies conference, the AAAI Conference on Human Computation and Crowdsourcing, and The Web Conference.
+I have been part of many amazing initiatives of the science and tech community – I served as chair and programme chair of the European and International Semantic Web Conference series, the European Data Forum, the European Semantic Technologies conference, the AAAI Conference on Human Computation and Crowdsourcing, and The Web Conference.
 I am currently the president of the Semantic Web Science Association.
-Over the years, have led many summer schools in Europe, Asia, and the US and pursued a range of education activities, from projects like EUCLID, which developed an open curriculum for Linked Data to the Southampton Data Science Academy, which offers professional training in digital transformation technologies such as AI and data science.
+Over the years, have led many summer schools in Europe, Asia, and the US and pursued a range of education activities, from projects like EUCLID, which developed an open curriculum for Linked Data, to the Southampton Data Science Academy, which offers professional training in data science and AI.
+Since 2023, I co-chair of the MLCommons working group Croissant, which developed the first machine-readable open vocabulary to standardise how AI datasets are described, so as to make them easily discoverable and usable across tools and platforms.
+More than 700k datasets are annotated using Croissant to date.

-This year I have ventured outside academia and joined the Open Data Institute as director of research.
+In 2023 I have ventured outside academia and joined the Open Data Institute as director of research.
+Among others, I’ve set up a programme of research and advocacy on data-centric AI.
 Seeing research insights making their way into applications and having an impact on practices, standards, policy making is a rewarding, but humbling experience and I’m enjoying every minute of it.